Article first published January 2016, updated June 2019

 When you create a survey, you’re getting valuable input from customers.
 Following up after a troubling experience is a great opportunity, as you can see how the relationship with that customer has been affected.
 This practice can also be used with segmentation.
-Say a certain group of users have all had a troubling experience.
+Say a certain group of users has all had a troubling experience.
 For example, maybe all customers in a given area have had their product deliveries delayed.

 You could segment all users who’ve sent complaints or have been affected by the issue and give them each a follow-up survey.
 The result would be a situation where you could gauge the overall change in your relationship with the segment as a whole, and with each individual customer.

 Finally, remember that customer satisfaction survey best practices include important dates.
 Has a customer been with the company for a year?
 Have they completed a dozen purchases?
 These special milestones can sometimes warrant surveys—just to see how you could do better.

 If customers who’ve stuck around receive surveys like this, it shows them you’re still trying to improve, even though you’ve kept them around.
 They’ll appreciate the effort and will provide valuable insight on how you can keep them around longer.